koayon/awesome-adaptive-computation/README.md

 ## Tools

+One way of varying compute is on some tokens calling out to an external API to complete the token.

 **ChatGPT Plugins, OpenAI (2023)** [blog](https://openai.com/blog/chatgpt-plugins), [demo](https://chat.openai.com/?model=gpt-4)

 > GPT-4 has access to plugins for tasks where it would be better suited to call an API.
 Examples include Code Interpreter, web browser and Wolfram Alpha.